ngxson/hobby-framework-battery/README.md

 ./install.sh
 ```

 Optionally, you can disable Secure Boot for changing power limit.
+After having installed, you can access the web interface via http://localhost:1515

+To uninstall, simply run `./uninstall.sh` then reboot your laptop.

 ## Features